DUI Lawyer in Bethlehem, PA

 If you have been arrested for drunk driving in Bethlehem, call us at (267) 314-6693 or contact us online for a free, no-obligation consultation with an experienced Pennsylvania DUI attorney.

-Your Plea Options After a DUI Arrest in Bethlehem, PA
+What Are Your Plea Options After a DUI Arrest in Bethlehem, PA?

 After you have been arrested for driving under the influence, you will come before a judge to enter a plea.
 You have two main options: guilty and not guilty.

-By pleading not guilty, you are telling the court that you are fighting your charges.
-Before you decide to plead not guilty, you must have a DUI lawyer in Bethlehem to represent you and fight on your behalf.
+By pleading not guilty, you tell the court you are fighting your charges.
+Before you plead not guilty, you must have a DUI attorney in Bethlehem PA, to represent you and fight on your behalf.

 Similarly, a guilty plea should never be entered without the counsel of an experienced attorney.
 There are times in which pleading guilty is in your best interest.
-However, this is only the case if the prosecutor is offering a plea deal.
+However, this is only if the prosecutor offers a plea deal.

-Plea deals are put in place for both the benefit of the person arrested and for the benefit of the state.
+Plea deals are implemented for the person arrested and the state’s benefit.
 By offering a plea deal, the prosecutor saves the court time and money by not having to go through a trial.

 However, if you don’t have a lawyer, you won’t receive any kind of plea bargain from the prosecutor.
-They know you aren’t intimately familiar with laws and court procedures, so they can find you guilty pretty quickly.
-If you need time to find a DUI lawyer in Bethlehem, PA, you can ask the court to grant you extra time.
+They know you aren’t intimately familiar with laws and court procedures, so they can quickly find you guilty.
+If you need time to find a DUI attorney in Bethlehem PA, you can ask the court to grant you extra time.

 What about the Pennsylvania ARD program?

 The purpose of the ARD program is to rehabilitate first-time offenders and clear the courts of costly, time-consuming trials and other court proceedings related to first-time DUI offenses.
-Upon completion of the program, your DUI may be dismissed and the arrest expunged from your record.
+Upon completing the program, your DUI may be dismissed and the arrest expunged from your record.

 However, the ARD program is not right for everyone.
 With this program, you may be required to undergo substance abuse treatment, highway safety classes, and install an ignition interlock device.
 These are all quite costly.